Blow Up (web series)

 Blow Up is a French online film magazine in the form of a web series created and directed by Luc Lagier and produced by Jean-Stéphane Michaux.
 Episodes consist of a supercut of excerpts from various films, usually including voice-over commentary.
 The series debuted on the network Arte in mid-November 2010 and is available on Arte's website and on YouTube.

 Overview

 Each episode of Blow Up is a supercut of similarly themed excerpts from various films.
 For example, one of the episodes, which is about buses in film, features about 100 film excerpts involving buses, edited together into about 17 minutes of video.
 In most episodes, someone, usually the series's director Luc Lagier, provides voice-over commentary in a deadpan manner.
+Episodes range in length from 4 to 20 minutes.

 Episodes come in the following formats: